StriderLiu/PokemonGo/README.md

 - With 3 rarity (common, rare and very rare), accuracy is 89.27% (We are using this option for final delivery.)

-- With 15 types, accuracy is around 40%
+- With 15 poke monsters' types, accuracy is around 40%

 - With 151 poke monsters, the highest accuracy we got is 22%